 Paid sick days are intended to assist employees who miss work due to their own illness or an illness of a qualified family member during their employment.
 Any provided paid sick days that are not used prior to the last day of employment are lost at the time of resignation, termination, retirement, layoff, or other separation from employment.
-If an employee is rehired within one (1) year of the date of separation, any lost paid sick days will be reinstated and available for the employee to use starting the first day of rehire.
+If an employee is rehired within one year of the date of separation, any lost paid sick days will be reinstated and available for the employee to use starting the first day of rehire.

-Rate Of Pay
+Rate of Pay

 Paid sick days will be compensated at the same wage as the employee normally earns during regular work hours.
 The rate of pay will be based on the employee's hourly wage.
-If an employee has different hourly rates in the ninety (90) days before taking accrued paid sick leave, was paid by commission or piece rate, or was a nonexempt salaried employee, the rate of pay will be calculated by dividing the employee's total wages (not including overtime premium pay) by the employee's total hours worked in the full pay periods of the prior ninety (90) days of employment.
+If an employee has different hourly rates in the ninety (90) days before taking accrued paid sick leave, or was paid by commission or piece rate, the rate of pay will be calculated by dividing the employee's total wages (not including overtime premium pay) by the employee's total hours worked in the full pay periods of the prior 90 days of employment.